ryu577/pyray/README.md

 # Demonstrations
-So far, I've been using this to create YouTube videos for my channel (https://www.youtube.com/channel/UCd2Boc12Ora42VIJBULz0kA).
+So far, I've been using this to create YouTube videos for <a href="https://www.youtube.com/channel/UCd2Boc12Ora42VIJBULz0kA">my channel</a>.

 Here are some that demonstrate the abilities of this code -